open-austin/data-portal-analysis/README.md

     git clone https://github.com/open-austin/data-portal-analysis.git
     cd data-portal-analysis

+Optional steps:
-Optional step: If you will be usng virtualenv, create an environment and activate it.
+* If you will be usng virtualenv, create an environment and activate it before continuing.
+* To run the most recent stable release, see the note about branches below.

 This command will install dependencies: